 I suppose the oddest incident occurred during a commercial airline flight I took.
 Thrilled by a pre-flight tour of the cockpit I gave the pilot and copilot copies of my novel.
 About an hour later the flight attendant casually mentioned the pilot was enjoying the book.
 “That’ll sound interesting on the black box,” I responded, “especially when we plow into the ground.”
 She then assured me that the pilot wasn’t actually reading the novel, but looking forward to doing so.
 However, after reaching our destination the pilot waved me into the cockpit to autograph their books.
 The pilot then reported having enjoyed what he had read thus far.
 I signed the books while remarking: “Well that explains the turbulence...”

 On a related note; my mother often told the story from my childhood that I rarely wanted to go out or play with others.
 She said that at one point I had memorized human anatomy from our encyclopedias and that — along with medical testing—reassured her of my mental capacity.
 But her concern over my introverted nature prompted her to question the doctor about it.
-She reported that the doctor responded, “Don’t worry about.
-Kids like that usually become doctors and writers.”
+She reported that the doctor responded, “Don’t worry about it.
+Kids like this usually become doctors or writers.”

 My longest employment was about two months shy of a 14-year stint in litigation support.
 In looking back, I did enjoy the versatility of my duties and the fact that I often worked outside the office.
 The job I think was equally meaningful and fulfilling—if not more so—was my Special Excepted Service Appointment as a Paralegal Specialist to the U.S. Small Business Administration’s Disaster Assistance Office.